fbpx

 We will take you on a circular visit, from the restaurant, to an original winery, where we will taste something typical from the region (a surprise), just like when the neighbours get together to have a meal in the ‘caves’, which is what we call the wineries here.
 We will go round the ox farm and see the cellar where we age the dried ox cecina for up to 3 years slowly without machines, as was done two thousand years ago.
 And we will go to the wine cellar for a tasting of wines from our hundred-year-old vines…

-The visit lasts 50 minutes.
+The visit lasts 1 hour and 50 minutes.
 We have two visiting times; one at 11 o’clock and another at 12.30.
 The tour costs 20 euros per person.
 For children under 9 years old, the visit is free but they will have to bring their own car with the accompanying adult.

 The farm